 What makes Georgia Tech’s M.S. in Analytics program unique compared to most other programs of this type is its interdisciplinary approach.
-The Stewart School of Industrial & Systems Engineering (ISyE), the College of Computing’s School of Computational Science and Engineering, and the Scheller College of Business offer coursework in business intelligence, data analytics, statistics and operations research, machine learning, big data, visualization, and more.
+The Stewart School of Industrial and Systems Engineering (ISyE), the College of Computing’s School of Computational Science and Engineering, and the Scheller College of Business offer coursework in business intelligence, data analytics, statistics and operations research, machine learning, big data, visualization, and more.

 Students take required courses offered by all three schools, and what McLemore calls “boot camps” or other special sessions in leadership, creativity, ethics, programming languages such as Python and software like SAS, advanced math and statistics, and communications.
 About the latter she explains, “One of the biggest things that we’ve heard from employers is that communication skills are very important – particularly verbal communication – not just being able to crunch the numbers, but be able to solve problems and communicate with nontechnical people about what that data means.”

 Fifty percent of the curriculum is in electives.
 After taking the boot camps and foundational courses, students can select electives from one of three tracks: an analytical tools track, a business track, or a computational data analytics track.
 They then select a personalized set of coursework from over 40 possible electives.
 The program also includes a mandatory applied analytics practicum experience working with a company on an analytics project.

 For additional information, visit the program’s website here.